 3. The maturity of the team.
 A young team may be best introduced into the 11v11 format through “a flat four” A.K.A. a 4-4-2.
 A more mature team that has mastered the basics of the various lines may be ready to play in a different system – perhaps migrate to a 4-3-3 or a 4-5-1.

 4. Specific tactical strategies.
 Here, we consider both the skills of our own team and the strengths/weaknesses of our opponent.
 A strong attacking team with good penetration in the 4-3-3 might be countered by shutting them down in the midfield with a 4-5-1, for example.
-This pulls one or two players into the midfield to act as the first line of defence or as a dominating center field presence that makes it difficult for the more aggressive 4-3-3 to penetrate – easier for slower players to get back on defence.
+This pulls one or two players into the midfield to act as the first line of defense or as a dominating center field presence that makes it difficult for the more aggressive 4-3-3 to penetrate – easier for slower players to get back on defense.

 At the end of the day, the game can be appreciated on a whole new level when we see the systems of play in action on the field.